-calculated from the D values given in Table 4.
-Because $D\approx 0$ for incompatible elements in olivine and orthopyroxene, $C_0\approx 0.3~C_L$ for 30 % melting.
-The calculated mantle composition and further details of the calculations have been given by Hastie et al. (2016).
+where C_L is the average primary magma composition and D' is the bulk D of the residual harzburgite, calculated from the D values given in Table 4.
+Since D \approx 0 for incompatible elements in olivine and orthopyroxene, $C_0 \approx 0.3C_L$ for 30% melting.
+The calculated mantle composition and further details of the calculations are given in Hastie et al. (2016).

-The results of modelling REE ratios in the Louisville and Emperor data are shown in Fig. 7.
-The LST data define a trend in which decreasing degree of partial melting (~3 to ~1.5%) is accompanied by increasing proportion of garnet (30-100%) in the case of the peridotite mantle source (Fig. 7a).
-A mixed peridotite + pyroxenite-eclogite mantle source (Fig. 7b) can also reproduce the REE ratios, but with larger implied melt fractions.
+The results of modelling rare-earth element (REE) ratios in the Louisville and Emperor data are shown in Figure 7.
+The LST data define a trend in which decreasing degree of partial melting (\sim 3 to \sim 1.5%) is accompanied by increasing proportion of garnet (30 to 100%) in the case of the peridotite mantle source (Fig. 7a).
+A mixed peridotite+pyroxenite/eclogite mantle source (Fig. 7b) can also reproduce the REE ratios, but with larger implied melt fractions.
 The younger seamounts (Achernar and Hadar) appear to have been formed by smaller degrees of melting than do the older seamounts (Canopus, Rigil and Burton).
-Data from the HEST generally indicate higher degrees of melting (\sim 2 to \sim 10%) of a spinel- to garnet-lherzolite source.
+Data from the HEST generally indicate higher degrees of melting (~ 2 to $\sim 10\%$) of a spinel- to garnet lherzolite source.
 Although it is common practice to use the batch melting equation to model geochemical data, melting accompanied by melt segregation is a dynamic process that lies between batch and fractional melting.
-Consequently, the melt fractions implied by the model curves in Fig. 7 can give only an approximation to reality.
+Consequently, the melt fractions implied by the model curves in Figure 7 can only give an approximation to reality.
 However, the use of the batch melting equation is justified here because the results of batch and fractional melting converge as melt fraction (F) tends to zero, and the relative variation in depth and melt fraction will be robust.
-We use a more sophisticated incremental melting model later to assess effects of lithosphere thickness on composition.
+We use a more sophisticated incremental melting model later to assess the effects of lithosphere thickness on melt composition.

-An attempt to model the concentrations of Nb and Zr in the LST and HEST data is shown in Fig. 8.
-The LST data define an array that extrapolates to the origin, suggesting that it is mostly controlled by low-pressure fractional crystallization of phases (olivine, plagioclase and augite) containing low concentrations of Nb and Zr, but it is clear that the younger seamounts have slightly higher Nb/Zr than the older seamounts.
-The modelling results for a peridotite source (Fig. 8a) are broadly consistent with the degrees of melting implied by the REE ratios (Fig. 7a), but the attempt to model Zr and Nb concentrations using a mixed source (Fig. 8b) failed to account for the LST data because of the high Zr and Nb contents of the pyroxenite component.
-Taken together, Figs 7 and 8 show clearly that the HEST was formed by generally higher degrees of melting of a peridotite mantle source containing smaller proportions of garnet than were the LST.
-It is possible that the HEST and LST formed from mantle sources with significantly different compositions rather than from the common OJP source that we assume here, but the generally similar isotopic composition of Louisville, Hawaiian and OJP basalts (Fig. 6; Mahoney & Spencer, 1991; Tejada et al., 2004, 2015; Vanderkluysen et al., 2014) makes this unlikely.
-Because the lithosphere age, and therefore thickness, at the time of seamount formation varied over the same range for the LST and HEST (Figs 1 and 2), the differences in degree of melting and mantle mineralogy between the two trails is most probably due to differences in the T_p of their respective sources.
+An attempt to model the concentrations of Nb and Zr in the LST and HEST data is shown in Figure 8.
+The LST data define an array that extrapolates to the origin suggesting that it is mostly controlled by low-pressure fractional crystallisation of phases (olivine, plagioclase and augite) containing low concentrations of Nb and Zr, but it is clear that the younger seamounts have slightly higher Nb/Zr than the older seamounts.
+The modelling results for a peridotite source (Fig. 8a) are broadly consistent with the degrees of melting implied by the rare-earth element ratios (Fig. 7a), but the attempt to model Zr and Nb concentrations using a mixed source (Fig. 8b) failed to account for the LST data because of the high Zr and Nb contents of the pyroxenite component.
+Taken together, Figures 7 and 8 show clearly that the HEST was formed by generally higher degrees of melting of a peridotite mantle source containing smaller proportions of garnet than were the LST.
+It is possible that the HEST and LST formed from mantle sources with significantly different compositions rather than from the common OJP source that we assume here, but the generally similar isotopic composition of Louisville, Hawaiian and OJP basalts (Fig. 6; Mahoney and Spencer, 1991, Tejada et al., 2004, 2015; Vanderkluysen et al., 2014) makes this unlikely.
+Since the lithosphere age, and therefore thickness, at the time of seamount formation varied over the same range for the LST and HEST (Figs. 1 and 2), the differences in degree of melting and mantle mineralogy between the two trails is most likely due to differences in the Tp of their respective sources.
 This hypothesis is tested in the next section.